NeuroTechX/ntx_slack_archive/_toronto.md

  ><!here> for tonight's hack night, you may will probably need to be let into the building - so either post a message or call/text me at <tel:416-529-3387|416-529-3387> (o

+11/17/2017 12:12 AM

+ **alexltheodorou** :

+ >dano  I forgot my charger cable with Christian..
+Just hold on to it and I'll grab it next event..
+Thanks!